-Students identified as having significant deficits in their clinical competence or performance will receive a clinical remediation plan.
-This plan is intended to help improve student performance and is developed by the clinical faculty.
-Clinical Remediation Plans identify 1) areas in need for improvement, 2) recommendations and/or requirements associated with making improvements in those areas, 3) a timeline for completion, and 4) evaluation processes and expected outcomes.
-Failure to meet the expectations of the clinical remediation plan will result in an unsatisfactory rating during the Graduate Student Annual Review, regardless of performance in other domains within the program.
-Receiving two unsatisfactory ratings is grounds for dismissal from the MFT program.
-Please see the Human Development Graduate Policy Guide, which is available on Canvas, for additional information about satisfactory progress and annual evaluations.
+While concerns related to clinical performance will first be addressed with the student in the context of practicum supervision, students identified as having significant, on-going deficits in their clinical competence or performance will receive a clinical remediation plan.
+The Clinical Faculty can issue a clinical remediation plan as a result of an unsatisfactory clinical rating at the GSAR, or at any other time it is deemed necessary.
+A clinical remediation plan is intended to help improve student performance and is developed by the Clinical Faculty.
+Clinical remediation plans identify 1) areas in need for improvement, 2) recommendations and/or requirements associated with making improvements in those areas, 3) a timeline for review of progress and completion, and 4) evaluation processes and expected outcomes.
+Failure to meet the expectations of the clinical remediation plan will result in an unsatisfactory rating during the next Graduate Student Annual Review (GSAR), regardless of performance in other domains within the program.
+Outside of the GSAR timeframe, failure to meet the expectations of the clinical remediation plan or other serious concerns reflated to clinical competence may result in restricted or reduced client contact, practicum failure, or dismissal from the MFT program.